ritterim/rimdev-blog/_posts/2017-08-09-why-we-use-nullables-on-our-aspnet-web-api-2-requests.md

 ## Advanced State Management

 Nullables work for us the majority of the time, but if you want to get advanced, you can hook directly into Web API 2 model binding.
-We did this for our `PATCH` implementation, which you can read in our series entitled ["Extending Patch Support For ASP.NET Web API"](https://rimdev.io/extending-patch-support-for-asp.net-webapi-part-i/)
+We did this for our `PATCH` implementation, which you can read in our series entitled ["Extending Patch Support For ASP.NET Web API."]({% post_url 2016-03-22-extending-patch-support-for-asp.net-webapi-part-i %})]

 ## Conclusion